|Nutrition Facts (per serving)|

 Since kebabs are prepared in just about every Middle Eastern country, there are several spellings, such as kabob, kebob, kebap, kabab, and kebab.

-- 2 pounds beef (sirloin or tenderloin, cut into 1-inch cubes)
+2 pounds beef sirloin, or beef tenderloin, cut into 1-inch cubes

 Marinate the Beef

-- About 24 hours prior to grilling, prepare marinade by combining olive oil, vinegar, cumin, coriander, paprika, and garlic.
+About 24 hours prior to grilling, prepare the marinade by combining olive oil, vinegar, cumin, coriander, paprika, and garlic.

-- Pour marinade into a freezer bag and add beef cubes.
-Allow to marinate in the refrigerator until ready to grill.
+Pour marinade into a freezer bag and add beef cubes.
+Allow marinating in the refrigerator until ready to grill.

 Grill the Kebabs

-- Remove beef from the refrigerator and thread meat onto skewers that have been sprayed with cooking oil.
+Remove beef from the refrigerator and thread meat onto metal skewers that have been sprayed with cooking oil.
 If using the optional vegetables, thread them onto separate skewers because they cook differently than the beef.
+Alternatively, you may also use wooden skewers which have been soaked in water for 30 minutes.

-- Spray grill with cooking oil to prevent sticking.
+Coat the grill grates with cooking oil to prevent sticking.
 Grill for 5 to 7 minutes on each side or until desired doneness.

-- Serve kebabs on the skewers or off the skewers over a bed of white rice, with grilled veggies, salad, and pita bread.
+Serve kebabs on the skewers or off the skewers over a bed of white rice, with grilled veggies.

 - The type of skewer you use is very important when making kebabs.
 Flat, stainless steel skewers seem to work well because the meat and vegetables cling to the skewer better than wooden kinds.